Here is a question from a dear wife and sister in Christ:

 - Don’t allow whether you have children or not to define you as a woman or believer.
 Your primary identity is in Christ, not in whether you are married or not or whether you have children or not.

 - When a friend announces her pregnancy, or you see moms with babies at the store – you may feel sad.
-You may need to journal your thoughts.
-If you have a godly wife mentor or godly wife friend, you may be able to talk with her about it and she may be willing to sympathize and then point you back to Christ and to obedience to His Word.
+You may need to journal your thoughts or talk with a godly wife mentor.

 - Don’t let the idea of a baby become more important to you than Jesus, obeying God’s Word, your marriage covenant, or your husband.
 If God desires you to have a baby, He is sovereign.
 He can bring a baby about at just the perfect time if it is His will.